xenloops/secure_org/strategy/metrics.md

 * Sources: Custom code scanning tools.
 * Frequency: Weekly.
 * KPI: Prioritize fixing high and critical severity vulnerabilities to reduce the overall risk exposure.

-### Rate of New Vulnerabilities
-* Metric: Number of new vulnerabilities discovered over time.
-* Rationale: Shows how many new vulnerabilites introduced by custom software.
-* Report: Numbers by application/team and in aggregate.
-* Sources: Custom code scanning tools.
-* Frequency: Weekly.
-* KPI: Aim to reduce the rate of new vulnerabilities by implementing proactive security measures and continuous improvement practices.

 ### Third-Party Risk Metrics
 * Metric: Assessment of security risks associated with external packages/dependencies.